 THINGS TO KNOW BEFORE YOU GO

-Because of the remoteness of these Milos Beaches on the western coastline, it’s recommended to pack plenty of drinking water, some snacks and make sure you have a full tank of gas before heading over to this side of Milos island.
+Because of the remoteness of these beaches on the western coastline, it’s recommended to pack plenty of drinking water, some snacks and make sure you have a full tank of gas before heading over to this side of the island.

 Ammoudaraki Beach – Best beaches in Milos

 #9 FYROPOTAMOS BAY